 RHOMBIC FLAP BIOMECHANICAL DESIGN

 The classic rhombic flap (Fig. 4.1) is constructed around a geometric four-sided defect of equal side length, and tip angles equal to 60° and 120°.
 It is formed by extending the short diameter of the defect beyond the flap for a length equivalent to one of the sides.
-The flap is then created by drawing a line from the free end of the extended short diameter, parallel to one of the existing sides of ...
+The flap is then created by drawing a line from the free end of the extended short diameter, parallel to one of the ...